 Pure Hospitality Solutions, Inc. provides proprietary technology, marketing solutions and branding services to hotel operators and condominium owners with operations primarily focused within Central America and the Latin countries of the Caribbean.
-The Company's vision is to build competitive operations in the areas of online marketing, hospitality, internet booking engine services and hotel branding through its OTA (Online Travel Agency), Oveedia; intent on becoming the online travel hub of the Central American-Caribbean region of the Americas.
+The Company's vision is to build competitive operations in the areas of online marketing, hospitality, internet booking engine services and hotel branding through its OTA (Online Travel Agency), Oveedia (www.Oveedia.com); intent on becoming the online travel hub of the Central American-Caribbean region of the Americas.

-The new FROL system, Oveedia, which is a region specific OTA [Central America/Caribbean], gives travelers an online hospitality search engine which offers a wider range and variety of options to choose from within a largely underserved travel area.
-Oveedia will be initially launched in Costa Rica.
-Oveedia will ultimately incorporate new mobile apps, give travelers the newest electronic payment options, provide hotel operators and condominium owners with backend technology services, and, will operate as a standalone online hospitality search and reservation booking system.
+The new FROL system, Oveedia, which is a region specific OTA [Central America and the Caribbean], gives travelers an online hospitality search and booking engine, which offers a wider range and variety of options to choose from within a largely underserved travel area.
+Although Oveedia is capable of providing its customers search results from a global inventory of over 125,000 hotels, 400 airlines, 16 cruise lines and 25 car rental selections, the readily disruptible target market will initially be Costa Rica and will focus on providing hotel search and booking services until the Company rolls out the next phase of its growth strategy.
+Later iterations of Oveedia's platform will incorporate new mobile applications, provide travelers with the latest cutting edge secure electronic payment options, provide hotel operators and condominium owners with back-end technology services, and, will operate as a standalone online hospitality search and reservation booking system.

 PURE plans on rapidly expanding Oveedia's reach and visibility by integrating social media and visual media add-on components to drive traffic, promote growth and create site stickiness.
-Management expects to have penetrated 50% of the Central American-Caribbean market by year-end 2016; carving out and securing a market niche within the 40+ Billion Latin America OTA market.
+Management expects to have penetrated 50% of the Central American-Caribbean market by year-end 2017; carving out and securing a market niche within the $\$88\pm$ Billion Latin America travel market whereby, estimates for this region's online sales 2016 are in excess of \$34 Billion.